thais-neu/Thais-learning-code/command-line-notes.md

 ## **Other commands**

+ls -l will show the permissions for each file in a folder

 wc counts;

 > usage wc - l (will spit out the number of lines in a file)